cop1000/actions-hello-world/responses/docker-success.md

 Hey!
-You submitted a Dockerfile!
-You'll notice at the end of the Dockerfile, we refer to an entrypoint script:
+You submitted a Dockerfile! :tada: You'll notice at the end of the Dockerfile, we refer to an entrypoint script:

 ```Dockerfile
 ENTRYPOINT ["/entrypoint.sh"]
 ```
+## Step 3: Add an entrypoint script

-That script must exist in our repository.
+An entrypoint script must exist in our repository.
 Let's add it.

-Activity: Add an entrypoint script
+### :keyboard: Activity: Add an entrypoint script and commit it to your pull request

 1. In your existing branch and folder (`./action-a/`), create a file titled `entrypoint.sh`.
 1. Add the following content to your script: